MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/nc-wdfobject-evt_wdf_object_context_cleanup.md

 For more information about deleting framework objects, see <a href="https://msdn.microsoft.com/33efc3a8-ac46-4626-ba0f-beb1eaa9ee47">Framework Object Life Cycle</a>.

-Typically, the framework calls the <i>EvtCleanupCallback</i> callback function at IRQL &lt;= DISPATCH_LEVEL.
+Typically, the framework calls the <i>EvtCleanupCallback</i> callback function at IRQL <= DISPATCH_LEVEL.
 However, the framework calls the callback function at IRQL = PASSIVE_LEVEL in the following situations:

 <ul>
 <li>